PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques: Using PEFT-Ref to Guide Technique Selection and Development

-In this section, we start by using (i) the information that PEFT-Ref provides about PEFT techniques, and (ii) their performance at different downstream tasks, to draw broad conclusions about the suitability of each technique for different task types (Section~\ref{ssec:tech-selec}).
+In this section, we start from (i) the information that PEFT-Ref provides about PEFT techniques, and (ii) their performance at different downstream tasks, to draw broad conclusions about the suitability of each technique for different task types (Section~\ref{ssec:tech-selec}).

 Then we take this one step further and surmise how PEFT techniques (Section~\ref{ssec:tech-devel}) can potentially be developed further, or even combined, to improve their stability, convergence speed, and/or task performance.